blainehansen/vue-async-everything/README.md

 Properties to indicate the status of your requests, and methods to manage them, are automatically added to the component.

-- `prop$loading`: if a request currently in progress
+- `prop$loading`: if a request is currently in progress
 - `prop$error`: the error of the last request
 - `prop$default`: the default value you provided, if any